Before we can deal with your application, we need to receive all of the necessary plans, supporting documentation and the appropriate fee.

 To find out which plans and documents are required, please see our Local Planning Validation Checklists.

 Some of the most common reasons that applications are delayed are:

 If you want to make a planning application to the Council, you must submit it on a standard form, either online or by post.
-The simplest way to submit a planning application is online.
-Click the 'apply online' image below.
+The simplest way to submit a planning application is online via the Planning Portal.

-There is step-by-step advice for each type of application form and your application and the documents you submit will be immediately sent to the council.
+There is step-by-step advice for each type of application form.
+Your application, and the documents you submit, will be immediately sent to the Council.

 You can also choose to download the application forms and post the completed application to the address at the top of the form.

 Applications submitted by post will take longer to review than online applications.

 Remember, your application cannot be progressed until the correct fees have been received.

 The easiest way to find out what your planning application fees will be is to use The Planning Portal Fee Calculator.